mrehkopf/vcs/docs/user-manual/src/introduction.md

         <tr>
             <th>GPU</th>
             <td>
-                For hardware rendering (optional), a graphics card with OpenGL 1.2 support
+                For hardware rendering (optional), a graphics card with support for OpenGL 1.2
             </td>
         </tr>
         <tr>